 The immediate implication of this is that any Type-I mode can have an effective event horizon and therefore a Hawking effect (similar things have been noticed for specific other Type-I modes), and further, no Hawking effect can occur for Type-II modes, at least not without introducing quasiparticle interactions (which corresponds to going being a quadratic treatment of fluctuations).

 Finally, we discuss the relationship between transport phenomena and gravitational metrics in our theory~\cite{luttingerTheoryThermalTransport1964,gromovThermalHallEffect2015,geracieSpacetimeSymmetriesQuantum2015,son2013newtoncartan}.
 Specifically, we obtain the stress-tensor, energy flux, and momentum density for theories both with the Einstein-Hilbert and Newton-Cartan geometries.
-In particular, we relate the energy-momentum tensor calculated in an analogue Einstein-Hilbert geometry to its nonrelativistic counterparts through the use of Newton-Cartan geometry.
-This helps identify how the analogue Hawking effect results in nontrivial energy and momentum currents in the underlying nonrelativistic system.
+In particular, we relate the energy-momentum tensor calculated in an analog Einstein-Hilbert geometry to its nonrelativistic counterparts through the use of Newton-Cartan geometry.
+This helps identify how the analog Hawking effect results in nontrivial energy and momentum currents in the underlying nonrelativistic system.

 The outline of the paper is as follows.
-Section~\ref{sec:spacetimes} shows that in the presence of a flowing background condensate Type-I and -II Goldstone modes couple to Einstein-Hilbert (Section~\ref{sec:relativistic}) and Newton-Cartan (Section~\ref{sec:nonrelativistic}) geometries respectively.
+Section~\ref{sec:spacetimes} {contains the generalization of Goldstones theorem to ``curved" mean-field profiles, and} shows that in the presence of a flowing background condensate Type-I and -II Goldstone modes couple to Einstein-Hilbert (Section~\ref{sec:relativistic}) and Newton-Cartan (Section~\ref{sec:nonrelativistic}) geometries respectively.
 In Section~\ref{sec:model}, we present a minimal model for these space-times and the phase transition that connects them.
 In Sec.~\ref{subsec:bdg} we develop the Bogoliubov-de Gennes framework which we then use to analyze this system.
 In Sec.~\ref{sec:step} we apply this to a specific step-like flow geometry and show the effect of the geometry on the emitted Hawking radiation.
-We then discuss transport of energy and momentum in these different analogue spacetimes systems in Sec.~\ref{sec:transport}.
+We then discuss transport of energy and momentum in these different analog spacetimes systems in Sec.~\ref{sec:transport}.
 We conclude the paper in Section~\ref{sec:conclusion}.
 Our two appendices include Appendix~\ref{app:fluctuations} where we put the full fluctuation calculation of the Lagrangian and Appendix~\ref{app:BogoliubovHawking} where we review the Hawking calculation for the phonon problem.
 Throughout, we take $\hbar=k_B=1$ and our relativistic metrics have signature ($+$ $-$ $-$ $-$).
 We also indicate spatial vector with a boldface (e.g. $\mathbf{r}$), while spacetime vectors are indicated without boldface (e.g. $x = (t,\mathbf{r})$).